A world held together

 Crafting & Economy

-6 placed NPCs with full dialogue, quests, and shops.
-Travel Master for zone teleportation.
+6+ NPCs with dialogue, quests, and shops.
+Travel Master for zone teleportation to discovered areas.

 This is where it's being built.